Skip to Site Header Skip to Main Content Skip to Footer

 Feeling hot during a fever might seem counterintuitive, but it's actually your body's way of fighting off infection.
 When you're sick, your immune system cranks up the heat, raising your internal temperature set point in the brain.
 This initial warming might involve shivering or achiness.

 Once your body reaches this new, higher temperature, it goes into overdrive, trying to cool you down.
-Sweating is a key part of this process, as it helps release heat and bring your temperature closer to normal.
+Sweating is a key part of this process, as it helps release heat and bring your core temperature closer to normal.

 The confusing part is that even though your body is working hard to cool you off, the elevated set point itself makes you feel hot.
 So, while you might be sweating in a chilly room, the body's adjusted temperature target, not a lack of cooling, is causing the feeling of feverish.